-Chihuahuas have been selectively bred over time to give them their short stature and flat faces that we’ve fallen in love with.
-Their flat faces put them into the Brachycephalic Dog Breed (BAS) category (along with other dogs such as Bulldogs & Pugs) due to the slight compression of the respiratory tract which has the potential to cause airway obstruction.
+Chihuahuas have been selectively bred over time to give them their short stature and flattish faces that we’ve fallen in love with.
+Their flat faces at times put them into the Brachycephalic Dog Breed (BAS) category (along with other dogs such as Bulldogs & Pugs) due to the slight compression of the respiratory tract which has the potential to cause airway obstruction.

-Major dog breed organizations, like the American Kennel Club (AKC), categorize the Chihuahua breed into two types: short coat and long coat.
+Major dog breed organisations, like the American Kennel Club (AKC), categorise the Chihuahua breed into two types: short coat and long coat.
 Unofficially, however, Chihuahua fans break things down even further.
 Namely, there are two major sub-categories: deer head Chihuahuas and apple head Chihuahuas.

 Apple head Chihuahuas have a broad, rounded head, similar to—you guessed it—an apple.
 Their eyes appear to be quite large and they often protrude from their head due to the dome-like shape of their skull.
 They have a short snout that meets the head at a 90-degree angle.
 It’s also slightly pointed.
 Apple head Chihuahuas are smaller than deer head Chihuahuas, averaging five to nine inches height and a teensy two to six pounds in weight.
 Their legs and necks are generally shorter as well.